Quickstart Guide

 Step 3: Add Your First Person

 Create your first person file.
-All files use the .glx extension and are written in YAML format.
+All GLX files use the .glx extension and are written in YAML, a plain text format where indentation shows structure and colons separate labels from values.

 Create persons/person-john-smith.glx: